shwetankpal582/Obsidian_Notes/Data_Structure/Sorting/Binary Search.md

 - Access to any element of the data structure take constant time.

 ### Binary Search Algorithm
-- Divide the search space into two halves by finding the middle o
+- Divide the search space into two halves by finding the middle index "mid".
+- Compare the middle element of the search space with the key.
+- If the key is found at middle element, the process is terminated.
+- If the key is not found at middle element, choose which half will be used as the next